Mentone, Texas

-Mentone (/ˌmɛnˈtoʊn/) is an unincorporated town in and the county seat of Loving County, Texas, United States.
+Mentone (/ˌmɛnˈtoʊn/) is an unincorporated community and census-designated place (CDP) in Loving County, Texas, United States.
 As of 2020, its population was 22, up from 19 in 2010, almost one-quarter of the county's 82 people at the time.

 Mentone was, until recent years, the least-populated unincorporated county seat in the United States, but lost that distinction with the 2010 census to Gann Valley, South Dakota, which had a population of 14.
 Mentone was designated a Recorded Texas Historic Landmark in 1967 as the "Smallest County Seat in Texas".